kfletcher88/CircosLesson/02HistogramsHeatmapsLinegraphs/README.md

 ![Linegraph 1](./images/Linegraph1.png)

 For clarity, I like to shade the background of line plots.
 This can be done by adding a `<backgrounds>` block within the `<plot>` block.
-It only needs to go in one of the plot blocks, defined on the plane.
+It should only go into the first plot, otherwise it will mask earlier layers on the plane.
 ```
 <plot>
 type = line